List of Megadeth band members: History

 The original Megadeth lineup was short-lived.
 The band's bassist, Matt Kisselstein, was replaced by Minnesotan David Ellefson, while guitarist Robbie McKinney was replaced with Minnesotan Greg Handevidt (who was Ellefson's roommate).
+Handevidt soon left the band, as he had a child in Minnesota.
 Lor Kane, the band's first vocalist, sang on the groups 1983 demo, though he too left the band.
 The band's first drummer was Dijon Carruthers.
 He was replaced by Richard Girod in the summer of 1983, though Carruthers returned in the fall and played various rehearsals with the band.
 The next drummer to join, Brett Frederickson, joined the band in November 1983, though he chose to leave the band as he was busy with work and school.

-After playing with various vocalists following Kane's exit, including Billy Bonds and John Cyriis, Mustaine ultimately took up lead vocals himself.
+After recruiting various vocalists following Kane's exit, including Billy Bonds and John Cyriis, Mustaine ultimately took up lead vocals himself.
 Megadeth recorded Last Rites, a three-song demo, in 1984, which featured drummer Lee Rauch and Ellefson.
 Slayer guitarist Kerry King covered live dates at Ruthie's Inn and The Stone in February and April 1984 while a permanent replacement was sought.

 Jazz fusion drummer Gar Samuelson would go on to join the band.
 After playing a few shows as a three-piece, guitarist Chris Poland also joined.
 During Megadeth's 1985 tour promoting their debut album, Killing Is My Business... and Business Is Good!, Poland left the band and was temporarily replaced by Mike Albert.
 On the tour, Mustaine offered the drummer position to Exciter drummer Dan Beehler, though he declined the offer.
 Poland then rejoined Megadeth in October of the same year, shortly before they began work on Peace Sells... but Who's Buying?
 After years of problems stemming from substance abuse, Mustaine fired both Poland and Samuelson before recording the third album So Far, So Good...
 So What!
 Poland was initially replaced by Jay Reynolds, who proved unable to perform the solos in-studio and was replaced by Jeff Young, his guitar instructor.
 Samuelson was replaced in 1987 by Chuck Behler, who was his drum tech.

 Marty Friedman became the band's first long term lead guitarist from 1990 till 2000.